dgudenkov-foreign-languages-homework/homework/homework-185/sb_p23.md

 5.
     1 - they can be placed
     2 - they can remind you
-    3 - a product to be bought
+    3 - you to buy something
     4 - microchips could be implanted
     5 - Microchips could also be implanted
     6 - keep